rajeshdavidbabu/react-for-heroku/README.md

 # react-for-heroku
-A simple deployment ready webpack-react application for heroku Please follow the link for detailed explanation: https://codeburst.io/deploy-your-webpack-apps-to-heroku-in-3-simple-steps-4ae072af93a8
+A simple deployment ready webpack-react application for heroku.
+Please follow the link for detailed explanation: https://codeburst.io/deploy-your-webpack-apps-to-heroku-in-3-simple-steps-4ae072af93a8

 ## Instructions